thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/10-custom-directives-part1.desc.md

 - Use `templateUrl` to remove template information from directives.
 - Use directive scoping to enforce separation of concerns.

+## Exercise Repository

+Fork and clone [angular-custom-directives-part-1](https://github.com/gSchool/angular-custom-directives-part-1), all the examples and exercises for this lesson are located there.

 ## Custom Directives

 Way back in when we studied [Angular Directives](/redirects/articles/4880), we went over built in directives.
 These are directives that Angular comes with.
 In this lesson, we're going to build our own custom directives.
 But first...